Are Women Persons? And Why Does it Matter?

 In this traditional view (often referred to as “complementarianism”) Eve is there to fulfill what Adam is not.
 And as such, we see Eve as an extension of Adam’s person.
 Eve exists to complete what Adam lacks (as though he truly is missing an appendage).
 In other words, she is there to meet his deficiencies or his limitations and we quote 1 Corinthians 11:9 to support this theology: “The man was not created for the woman.
 The woman was created for the man” (NIRV, italics mine).
 It is as though God expanded the person of Adam through the feminine Eve.
 The Expository Outlines on the Old Testament describes the word “helpmeet” in this succinct way: “The word ‘helpmeet’ refers to helper: one that meets his needs.”

-In this completely androcentric view, Eve becomes the one who meets Adam’s needs based on what he cannot, is not, or should not do.
+In this completely androcentric (and self-serving) view, Eve becomes the one who meets Adam’s needs based on what he cannot, is not, should not, or does not want to do.
 And as such, it is only through the man that Eve is made both whole and functional.
 Because of this teaching, Eve (and women in general) are not thought to be fully formed reflections of God: “Man is the image and glory of God [the one true image] … She finds a reflected glory”(John MacArthur).
 Due to this lopsided theology, woman becomes the image of God only through the man as Bruce Ware explains, “Man is a human being made in the image of God first; woman becomes a human being bearing the image of God only through the man.”[2]
-In this sense, “personhood” and “image of God” are interchangeable.
+In this sense, “personhood” and “image of God” are interchangeable, and women are not considered to be either.

 To some theologians, woman is quite literally secondary.
 And tragically, when only one person is viewed as legitimately “representing God” and the other person is a “non-image” or a “secondary image,” existing merely to assist and support the first image in ruling then sadly the non-image or lesser image will be left to serve and obey according to the perceived needs of the one who believes themselves to be the legitimate image bearer.

-Eve is NOT an Extension of Adam — She is a Revelation of God, Herself
+Eve is NOT an Extension of Adam — She is a Revelation of God

 However, regardless of what tradition teaches us, we should actually be viewing Eve as an extension of God (not Adam).
 In this case, Eve is not there to meet the perceived deficiencies or needs of Adam; rather, she is there to introduce a new revelation of God.
 And as such, she is divinely appointed to fulfill the purposes of God (in regard to Adam).